 Home

-So open Unity.
-Take a breath.
-And begin — not because it’s required, but because **something here is quietly waiting** to be placed.
+So open Unity, take a breath, and begin — not because you have to, but because something quiet is already waiting for you to bring it into the scene.

 Step 1.
 Wall Setup and the Sticky Wall Glitch